Politics: Professors Fitzpatrick, Marks (Chair), Stern; Associate Professor Evans; Assistant Professors A. Karreth, J. Karreth; Lecturer Kane.

 An inquiry into the causes and effects of the movement of goods (international trade), money (currency, investment, foreign aid), and people (migration).
 The course will explore how these international economic processes have developed over time, and how they affect people locally in different countries.
 It will highlight the political forces that shape economic interactions and explore the trade-offs linked to different economic policies.
 Students will learn and practice how to evaluate and use data to examine theories and arguments about global and local political-economic phenomena.
 Three hours per week.
 Four semester hours.
-(G, SS.)
+(DN, G, Q, SS.)

 Internship in a public or governmental organization or participation in an overseas study program.
 A 2.67 grade average and permission of the department are required.
 Open to juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. The intern must complete a minimum of 160 hours of work.
 Four semester hours.
 (I.)

 An occasional course dealing with special subject areas or events.
 Four semester hours.
 (SS, G, or D, depending on topic.)

 Intensive study of a special topic in American government emphasizing original research and substantial oral and written work.
 Prerequisites: junior or senior status and one 300-level course in American government.
 Three hours per week.
 Four semester hours.
 (SS.)

 POL-437W.
 Seminar in Political Philosophy

 Intensive study of a special topic in political philosophy emphasizing original research and substantial oral and written work.
 Prerequisites: junior or senior status and one 300-level course in political philosophy.
 Three hours per week.
 Four semester hours.
 (SS.)